Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 % using custom functions and the standard specifications.

-8.Exercise7ver: Convert a number from decimal to IEEE754 standard binary

-% using built-in functions.
+8.Exercise7ver: Convert a number from decimal to IEEE754 standard binary using built-in functions.

-9.Exercise8: Compare complexity (based on run time plot)

-% of recursive and iterative implementations of functions returning Fibonacci Numbers.
+9.Exercise8: Compare complexity (based on run time plot) of recursive and iterative implementations of functions returning Fibonacci Numbers.

-10.TryIt1:Script demonstrating computer limited possibility of storing real numbers and

-% its dependance on the value of the represented number:

-% the larger the number, the larger the gap (space between two

-% consecutive representable values).
+10.TryIt1:Script demonstrating computer limited possibility of storing real numbers and its dependance on the value of the represented number: the larger the number, the larger the gap (space between two consecutive representable values).

-11.TryIt2:Script showing IEEE754 single precision floating point representation: n = (-1)^(s) * e^(1 - 127) * (f + 1).
+11.TryIt2:Script showing IEEE754 single precision floating point representation: $n = (-1)^(s) * e^(1 - 127) * (f + 1)$.

 12.TryIt3:Script demonstrating double precision floating point overflow and how MATLAB / Octave is handling it.